 Despite what Allan Iverson says, there’s only one way for a kid to get better at basketball: practice.
 Drills.
 Free throws.
 Games of “horse” and “around the world.”
 And if they are putting in the work, they’ll want to know how good they’re getting.
 But kids aren’t the best judge of hard work — or progress.
-That’s where Shottracker comes in.
-No, it’s not a designated driver app.
+That’s where ShotTracker comes in.
+No, it’s not a designated driver app for your smartphone.
 Instead, the $99 wearable tracks shot attempts, makes, and misses, but also coaches kids up in the process.

 ShotTracker’s actually made up three parts: A water-resistant motion sensor that’s worn on the shooting arm and records shot attempts; a net sensor that tallies makes and misses; and a smartphone app that not only monitors all the stats in real time but also displays where on the court a player’s game is the strongest.
 Hit 25 straight treys from the top of the key, and you’ll see a “25/25,” “75 Points Scored,” and the time it took you do it.
 The set comes with a charger and washable wristband (in which to put the sensor), but for $20 extra you can upgrade to a breathable mesh full arm sleeve.
 For $50, you can get an elite compression shooting shirt.